observablehq/plot/docs/why-plot.md

 }
 ```

-You can use this compound mark like any built-in mark:
+You can use this composite mark like any built-in mark:

 :::plot
 ```js